AmilaCG/QR-Reader-Android/README.md

 - Add an event to the calender by scanning a QR code
 - Save scan history and do above actions even from the history
 - Ability to use torch/flasher to scan in dark places
-- Display corners of the decoded QR code in real-time
+- Track and display a dot in the center of the decoded QR code/barcode in real-time
+- Scan a QR code or a barcode saved in the device gallery

 ## Prerequisites